 With boastful laughter, Nthati Moshesh has an epiphany.
 She shares a reflection on how acting has always been a powerful tool for her.
 We are sitting in an intimate corner at the back of the Potato Shed in Newtown.
 It is a beautiful and sunny Sunday morning and the energy in the space suggests a surreal encounter.
 She is a powerful woman who has earned her stripes in the industry.
 Her humility accommodates my cold-stricken body and she is patient throughout my nasal questioning.

-Having gone to a private school as a young girl from Katlehong and being the only black girl in her grade, she found dramatic arts after her father encouraged her to take it up as a subject at St. Andrews school for girls.
-Acting became her coping mechanism and it made her feel superior.
+Having gone to a private school as a young girl from Katlehong and being the only black girl in the school when she arrived, she found dramatic arts after her father encouraged her to take it up as a subject.
+At St Andrews school for girls, acting became her coping mechanism and it made her feel superior.

 “It was this one thing I had over these white girls.”